 RAWIFest

-RAWIFest 2025 will be held from from Friday, October 10, to Sunday, October 12 in Houston, Texas.
+RAWIFest 2025 will be held from Friday, October 10, to Sunday, October 12 in Houston, Texas.
 Keynote speakers will be Fady Joudah and Noor Naga.
 The conference consists of readings, panels, workshops, roundtables, and celebrations of both emerging and established SWANA creatives.
+A full program of presenters will be available to download in July.

 .